trusted-american/ember-cloud-firestore-adapter/_docs/what-is-this-addon.md

   text: Get help
 ---

 This is an unofficial Ember Data Adapter and Serializer for Cloud Firestore.
-It's completely unrelated to [EmberFire](https://github.com/firebase/emberfire) but it's purpose is the same.
+It's completely unrelated to [EmberFire](https://github.com/firebase/emberfire) but it's purpose is of the same.

 ## Features